odo/revolver/README.md

 This design makes it perfect for the fast paralellization of many equally sized tasks.

 In addition, revolver has the notion of beeing disconnected.
-So when parts of you application are temporarily unavailable (think database connections), revolver acts as a fuse and lets the unaffected parts run while trying to reconnect.
+So when parts of your application are temporarily unavailable (think database connections), revolver acts as a fuse and lets the unaffected parts run while trying to reconnect.

 ## Building